Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 B: Use SD card to run the application.

-   1. Connect the prower of your board and prepare the terminal for your UART output.
+   1. Set up your board: power,Jtag,UART and BOOT MODE.

    2. Right-click on the ***simple_application_system*** and expand Hardware.In the package_no_aie_debug directory you would find BOOT.BIN file.                                   # ## Here we can find BOOT.BIN in package and package_no_aie_debug directory.
 Meanwhile the BOOT.BIN in package directory is for hardware debug purpose and the other one is for regular execution.
 So we choose BOOT.BIN in package_no_aie_debug directory.